andreiolaru-ro/net.xqhs.Logging/src/do.md

     * implement setting MasterLog.exitWithLastLog()

   * what if some logs have performance mode and other don't - log messages will be scrambled.
+  * highlighting mode is instantaneous, and is incompatible with delayed showing of logs, done above the log wrapper
+  * padding whould be split into highlighted and not-highlighted logs
+  * masterLog exit means all logs exit?
+Should this be correct?

   * Documentation (including updateing already documented items